Scolarship for Campus courses

 In collaboration with the Siebel Institute of Technology, the Glen Hay Falconer Foundation is offering two full-tuition brewing education scholarships in 2020.

-One scholarship is for the World Brewing Academy (WBA) Concise Course in Brewing Technology conducted in Chicago, IL in November 2019.
-The WBA Concise Course in Brewing Technology is a two-week intensive course that covers critical topics for successful brewery operations.
-The course is designed for brewers pursuing a wider knowledge of professional brewing standards and techniques in order to advance their brewing careers, as well as individuals planning to enter the brewing industry.
+Both scholarships are for the World Brewing Academy (WBA) Concise Course in Brewing Technology in Chicago, November 9-20, 2020.
+The WBA Concise Course in Brewing Technology is a two-week intensive program that covers every topic critical to successful brewery operations.
+The course is designed for brewers pursuing a wider knowledge of professional brewing standards and techniques to advance their brewing careers as well as individuals planning to enter the brewing industry.
 The WBA Concise Course in Brewing Technology scholarship includes a $1,000 stipend to help offset travel and lodging expenses.

 Candidates applying for the Glen Hay Falconer Foundation Brewing Scholarships must include a completed application.
 On the form, applicants must indicate that they are applying for the “Glen Hay Falconer Foundation Scholarship”.

 All applicants must meet course/program requirements as listed on the Siebel Institute website and catalog.